 Your prescription will usually be ready two full working days after the receipt of your request.

 It is YOUR responsibility to ensure that you order in good time before you run out of supplies; especially near a Bank Holiday as the pharmacies may be closed.

 Certain medications cannot be ordered this way:

-The surgery will be closed from 6:30pm Thursday 17th April 2014 for the Easter Bank Holidays.
-We will be reopening the doors at 8am on Tuesday 22nd April 2014.
+The surgery will be closed from 6:30pm Friday 22nd August 2014 for the Late Summer Bank Holiday.
+We will be reopening the doors at 8am on Tuesday 26th August 2014.

 Lister Medical Centre is usually open Monday to Friday 8:00am to 6:30pm (closed Mondays 1:00pm to 2:00pm)